microsoft/PowerToys/POC-OOBE/OOBE-Sandbox/README.md

 #### Considerations:

-## 2. FancyZones Adaptive Sizing Layout Change
+## 2. Adaptive Sizing Layout Change

 #### Rationale:
-The Settings update in v18 will introduce the "About Feature" side tab.
-When minimized, the "About Feature" section goes to the bottom of Settings - harder to find when there are lots of settings.
+When the General Settings window is minimized, the "About Feature" section goes to the bottom of Settings - harder to find when there are lots of settings.
 We propose moving the "About Feature" section to the top of the Settings when minimized.

 #### Design: